nikolaichik/SigmoID/README.md

 __SigmoID__ is all about transcription factor binding sites (TFBS) in bacterial genomes: find known ones, infer unknown and view them all in genomic context.
-It is an application written in Xojo with some additions in python.
+It is a GUI application written in Xojo with some additions in python.

 Functions:
 - de novo inference of transcription factor binding sites (__new in v.2__);